costakevinn/costakevinn/README.md

 ---

 ## About Me
-Aspiring Machine Learning Engineer with experience in Python, SQL, Data Analysis, and Machine Learning.
+Aspiring Machine Learning Engineer with a strong analytical background (BSc in Physics) and 2 years of ML research experience, including a thesis in Machine Learning.
-Strong background in building predictive models, data pipelines, and applying probabilistic ML techniques.
+Experienced in Python, SQL, data analysis, and building predictive models and pipelines.
 Focused on delivering practical, data-driven solutions with high impact.

 ---